DEGJS/moduleLoader/README.md

 # moduleLoader
 Whenever possible, it's best to bundle modules during development.
 However, in certain situations (such as a restrictive CMS, or when loading JavaScript after a specific user interaction), it may be necessary to load a module asynchronously at runtime.

-The moduleLoader module does exactly that, either on page load via an HTML attribute or on demand via JavaScript.
+The moduleLoader module does exactly that, either on page load or on demand via an HTML attribute.

 ## Install
 moduleLoader is an ES6 module.
 Consequently, you'll need an ES6 transpiler ([Babel](https://babeljs.io) is a nice one) and a module loader as part of your Javascript workflow.